work about resume contact

 The Problem

-RealOnes launched with strong community intent but the product experience told a different story.
-Users could not figure out what type of account to create, navigation left them stranded, and business owners had no real way to manage their presence.
-The gap between the mission and the actual product was wide.
+RealOnes launched with strong community intent, but users couldn't figure out what type of account to create, navigation left them stranded, and business owners had no real way to manage their presence.
+I started with a full UX audit, mapping friction points and structural issues before touching a single frame.

 UX Audit UX Audit 1 UX Audit 2